Can Chris Carson get through a whole season healthy? He and the Seahawks are banking on it.

 “If it was a small percentage I could play, I’m going to play,’’ Carson said.
 “So that was my mindset.
 Once I found out I was good, it was a no-brainer.’’

 Some might think it a no-brainer for the Seahawks to re-sign Carson given his contributions the last four years.
-He’s always been something of a favorite of Carroll, who, on the day Carson was taken in the seventh round in 2017, said he fell in love with Carson’s film in the pre-draft process and hoped the team could get him.
+He’s always been something of a favorite of Carroll, who, when Carson was taken in the seventh round in 2017, said he fell in love with Carson’s film in the pre-draft process and hoped the team could get him.

 But lots of things are at play: Rashaad Penny is potentially waiting in the wings to take over if Carson were to leave, if he can prove healthy after suffering his own ACL injury last year; rookie DeeJay Dallas’ potential (and that of second-year man Travis Homer); and the running-back market continues to fluctuate.
 The Seahawks could gamble that they can continue to supplement the position with relatively inexpensive veterans, as it did this year with Carlos Hyde.